Iron Man: Armored Adventures: Pre-release

+Talks for a modern Iron Man animated series began in 2003 as a tie in with the proposed Nick Cassavetes directed Iron Man film at New Line Cinema alongside a Fantastic Four animated series that would eventually become Fantastic Four: World's Greatest Heroes.
 Months before the series' television debut, Marvel had a screening of the first episode at San Diego Comic-Con.
 Additionally, several promotional videos were released on the Marvel website.

 Theme song

 Popular rock band Rooney recorded the theme song to the series.
 The song originally could be downloaded from Teletoon's website.
 A provided "secret code", Tony, would be needed to access the theme.
 This "secret code" was shown onscreen during Canadian broadcasts of the first few episodes of the first season.
 The music video for the theme song features clips of Rooney singing, along with clips of Iron Man from the show.

 Animation style

 The series is made primarily using computer-generated imagery (CGI), in a similar style to Spider-Man: The New Animated Series.
 The technique is similar to cel-shading animation technique, although the detail and resolution are lower.

 DVD releases

 United States

 The pilot episode was released as a bonus feature in Wal-Mart's DVD edition of Iron Man (2008).

 Distribution rights to the series in North America was held by Vivendi Entertainment.
 Volume One was released on DVD in the United States on October 20, 2009.
 The Blu-ray edition was released exclusively through Best Buy Volume Two was released in the United States on January 5, 2010.
 These two releases were distributed through Genius Entertainment.
 The Complete Season One was released in the United States on May 4, 2010.
 The Complete Season One set included an unreleased pair of Volume Three and Four DVDs.

 Season Two, Volume One was released on DVD on June 26, 2012, with Volume Two released on September 25, 2012.
 The Season 2, Volume 3 DVD was released on January 22, 2013.
 Season 2 Volume 4 and the complete second season set became available April 23, 2013.